hannes/MonetDBLite/README.md

 dbClearResult(res)
 ```

-* dbSendUpdate

-The `dbSendUpdate` function should be used to make edits to tables within the database.
+* The `dbSendUpdate` function should be used to make edits to tables within the database.

 ```R
 # add a new column of kilometers per liter